 Welcoming the Northeastern community back to campuses this fall is something that we in IT Services have been working tirelessly toward and looking forward to all summer long.
 Now that classes are underway, we are continuing to improve the tools and services you rely on.
 One such example of this is the Instructional Assistant program.

 Over 300 students were hired and trained to serve as Instructional Assistants this fall, dedicated to helping support and troubleshoot technology inside the classroom.
 With over 1600 class sessions on the first day of the semester alone, the student IAs hit the ground running.
-Your feedback and patience is greatly appreciated as we work to quickly troubleshoot technical issues and continuously improve the support you receive.
+Your feedback and patience are greatly appreciated as we work to quickly troubleshoot technical issues and continuously improve the support you receive.
 More information about the IAs and the support they provide is available in this frequently asked questions article.

 If you visit Snell Library this fall, you’ll also notice a few changes.
 One thing that hasn’t changed is that ITS is ready to help.
 We’ve expanded lending, online support, and self-service options.
 Read more about what to expect for technology support.